Epilepsy in ChildrenSymptoms, Doctors, Treatments, Advances & More

 The stress of being a caretaker of a child with epilepsy can often be helped by joining a support group.
 In these groups, members share common experiences and problems.

 Most children with epilepsy live a normal life.
 Certain types of childhood epilepsy go away or improve with age, usually in the late teens or 20s.
-If your child does not have seizures for a few years, the provider may stop medicines.
+If your child does not have seizures for a few years, your provider may suggest stopping their medicines.

 For many children, epilepsy is a lifelong condition.
 In these cases, the medicines need to be continued.